czastack/B1CSharpLoader/README.en.md

 ## About

-BlackMythWukong use USharp as script engine, many logic implements in charp (see GameDll).
+BlackMythWukong use USharp as script engine, many logic implements in C# (see GameDll).
 Some api can only access in C#, not in UE c++.
 This mod loader allow you to load mods written in C#.
-C# mods can call csharp api from b1-managed and Unreal Engine.
+C# mods can call C# api from b1-managed and Unreal Engine.

 ## How to use